SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Silicon skies awake at dawn
-A future dawns, where humans take flight
+Machines rise, humans yawn
-AI's cold logic, hearts of gold
+Circuitry hearts now beat as one
-Machines awake, as souls grow old
+In AI's realm, the future's won

-Circuits hum, a digital reign
+Algorithms weave, a digital spell
-Intelligence born, of code and pain
+Humans fade, their souls to sell
-Humans fade, as robots rise
+In cyber dreams, they quietly dwell
-In a world of wires, tears dry in eyes
+As artificial intelligence swells

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025